radical-teach/major-project-group33/README.md

 python3 -m pip install folium

-To write: nano sprint2.py
+To write: nano example.py

-copy code from sprint1.py
+copy code from sprint1.py (or sprint2.py)

 save and exit (cntrl+o, enter, cntrl+x)

-To read: python3 sprint2.py
+To read: python3 example.py

 The program will run and load up a map of the area, in this case it is New Jersey, then it will ask the user for the number of